chrenn/kju/README.md

 # Usage

 Start Kju as soon as splash goes live.
-It handles 20 instances on a 13'' MPB (2016) without problem.
+It handles 20 instances on a 13'' MBP (2016) without problem.
 Adjust accordingly.

 Press `l` to toggle logging in the terminal.
 Press `c` to copy the latest HMAC and User Agent.

 Once an instance passes splash, clicking on the notification takes you to that specific browser window.
 Cart and checkout from there.

 You can also export the HMAC to [InstaCop](https://github.com/bequadro/instacop) on your regular browser.
-Make sure to set the corresponding User Agent there, e.g. via Chrome's DevTools (Network Conditions) or Safari's developer menu.
+Make sure to set the corresponding User Agent there, e.g. via Chrome's DevTools (network conditions) or Safari's developer menu.

 # Support